Govinda (actor): 1986–1991: Rise to fame

 After Govinda received a Bachelor of Commerce degree from Vartak College, Vasai, his father suggested a career in films.
 Around this time, Govinda saw the film Disco Dancer (1982); afterward, he practised for hours and circulated a promotional VHS cassette.
 He was offered jobs in a fertiliser commercial and an Allwyn ad.

 He was offered the role of Abhimanyu in the popular mythological serial Mahabharat (1988) during its casting and he even had auditioned for it.
 Soon he bagged his first Bollywood project.
 His first lead role was in Tan-Badan (1986) opposite Khushbu, directed by his uncle Anand.
 Govinda began shooting for his next film, Love 86, in June 1985.
 His first release was Ilzaam (1986), followed by Love 86 that same year, both of which emerged as commercial successes.
+Tan-Badan also emerged as a commercial hit.

 He went on to star in many films of various genres between 1987 and 1989 including the family dramas Khudgarz (1987), Dariya Dil (1988), Ghar Ghar Ki Kahani (1988) and action and drama films including Hatya (1988), Marte Dam Tak (1987), Jeete Hain Shaan Se (1988) and Jung Baaz (1989).
 Govinda worked with David Dhawan for the first time in the 1989 action film Taaqatwar and worked with Rajinikanth and Sridevi in Gair Kanooni that same year.
+He was considered one of the top filmstars of Bollywood in the late 1980s.

 In 1990, Govinda starred in the cult classic Awaargi, with Anil Kapoor and Meenakshi Sheshadri.
 Swarg and Maha-Sangram co-starring Vinod Khanna, Aditya Pancholi and Madhuri Dixit were also successful.

 In 1991, he appeared alongside Amitabh Bachchan and Rajnikanth in the hit film Hum.